By Jonathan Blumhofer

 The second movement sings a bit more – the high-string passages are gorgeous and the offbeat rhythmic intricacies underneath the woodwind solos emerge with remarkable clarity – but there’s not much to commend the lilting third or most of the finale.

 In the latter, rich orchestral sonorities don’t compensate for a lack of emotional fire and, as the movement proceeds, what little life there is to be had drains away on the reiterations of the famous main theme.
-Only when the coda arrives does Blomstedt suddenly flip a switch: this is as electrifying and burnished a ninety second clip of Brahms as you’ll hear anywhere.
-Does it make up for the previous forty-nine minutes of the Symphony?
+Only when the coda arrives does Blomstedt suddenly flip a switch: this is as electrifying and burnished a 90-second clip of Brahms as you’ll hear anywhere.
+Does it make up for the previous 49 minutes of the Symphony?
 Not at all.
 But it is a splendid capper.

 Better is his reading of the Tragic Overture that fills out the disc.
 Here, tempos are fresh and lively, plenty of rhythmic energy is to be had, and the Gewandhausorchester’s multihued tonal palate proves bracing (the ensemble’s blend of instrumental families is hard-to-beat).